How to Become an Athletic Trainer

 When shopping for colleges, look for those key majors as part of their athletic training degree offerings, and don’t be surprised if you don’t find all of them.
 These four degree titles are names that can be used to mean the same thing and some schools have bachelor’s degrees in one of those areas and master’s degrees in others.
 North Central College, for example, offers a degree program in exercise science that is part of the department of kinesiology, but not a degree in kinesiology.

 There are differences between the majors, but for prospective certified athletic trainers the most important thing is that your major offer the courses you need to move on with your education and learn the skills and technical information you’ll be using every day.
 Generally, you want to make sure you get courses in biology, anatomy and nutrition, and any one of the majors listed above should ensure that.

 The National Athletic Trainers’ Association (NATA) helps future athletic trainers stay up-to-date with what is required to be an athletic trainer, including what you should learn as an athletic training student.
 The NATA also keeps an official document on competencies, the things every professional athletic trainer should know and be able to do in their position.
 The competencies document gets into detail on what your courses should cover to qualify you as an athletic trainer:

 - Injury prevention and health promotion

 - Professional development and responsibility

-Because you’ll more than likely need an advanced degree to work as a trainer professionally, the most important thing to check is what your potential graduate school needs you to do.
-Master’s programs in athletic training will have their own specific prerequisites you’ll need to finish in order to apply.
+Because you’ll more than likely need an advanced degree to work as an athletic trainer professionally, the most important thing to check is what your potential graduate school needs you to do.
+Master’s degree programs in athletic training will have their own specific prerequisites you’ll need to finish in order to apply.
 For example, North Central College’s program requires these courses:

 - Biology: 3-4 credit-hour course with a lab